fallandar/cysmotifsearcher/README.md

 -m FILE2                set input motif file to FILE2 (REQUIRED)<p>

 -b                      delete everything after first whitespace or star (*) in input fasta headers (useful for trinity)    (default=not active)<br>
+-c                      print motifs in CYSRICH group in lowercase (default=off)<br>
+-k NUM                  remove output sequences that are a subset of other sequences (between spada and cysmotif, NUM is max lg diff for seqs)(default=keep all)<br>
 -f                      print results for motifs only to one file (default=each motif to separate file)<br>
 -g                      start with using signalP (input file supposed to be like orfonly_with_M)<br>
 -l LG                   set max length for mature peptide to LG (default=150)<br>